devjuliet/qa-time/questions/spring-boot-app.md

 Following the next steps:
 1. Application Context is started.
 2. Using application context autodiscovery occurs: @ComponentScan
-3. All default configurations are set up ie based on dependencies.
+3. All default configurations are set up based on dependencies.
 4. An embedded servlet container is started.

  ```java